Learn about five different ways of adding an online booking system to your website and the advantages and disadvantages of each of them.

 Matt is a UI/UX Designer at TTI.
 He loves designing and tacos.

-Senior product designer with over 6 years experience in digital design.
+Senior product designer with over 6 years of experience in digital design.
 Highly versatile with the ability to develop ideas and concepts into effective and practical design solutions.

 Tiffany Wu is a UX Designer passionate about bridging gaps between people and their goals.